ircashem/Avyukt/README.md

 `Framework Version : 1.1.0 (Beta)`

-`Developer : Vedant-Bhalgama`
+`Developed by : Vedant-Bhalgama`

-`Framework Testers : Vedant-Bhalgama and GOWTHAM-OFFICIAL-PGN`
+`Framework Testers : GOWTHAM-OFFICIAL-PGN`

 # Setting Up Avyukt
 To use the Framework, You can simply download it as a ZIP File or you can clone it using this command